Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

 • The vehicle’s owner or another person in the vehicle turned the airbag off.

-However, there could be problems with the airbag that causes it not to deflate.
+However, problems with the airbag could cause it not to inflate.
 These problems could be defects or errors that cause the mechanical components of the airbag to fail.

 Common reasons why an airbag may not deploy (when it should have):